Norman Smiley

-Norman Anthony Smiley (born February 28, 1965) is an English-American retired professional wrestler.
+Norman Anthony Smiley (born 28 February 1965) is an English-American retired professional wrestler who is signed to WWE in a Legends deal and as a trainer for NXT.
 He is best known for his appearances with the Mexican promotion Consejo Mundial de Lucha Libre from 1991 to 1995 and with the American promotion World Championship Wrestling from 1997 to 2001.
-He currently works for WWE as a trainer for NXT.
 Championships held by Smiley over the course of his career include the CMLL World Heavyweight Championship and the WCW Hardcore Championship.

 Early life

-Smiley was born in Northampton, England in the United Kingdom.
-In the early 1970s, his parents divorced and Smiley and his mother emigrated to Miami, Florida in the United States.
+Smiley was born in Northampton, England.
+In the early 1970s, his parents divorced and Smiley and his mother emigrated to Miami, Florida.
 Smiley attended Miami Beach Senior High School, where he took part in amateur wrestling and powerlifting.
 He graduated in 1984.

 Professional wrestling career

 Early career (1985–1991)

 Norman Smiley trained under Boris Malenko and Dean Malenko before making his debut in 1985 on the Floridian independent circuit.
 He was originally known as "Black Magic", then as the hated "Lord Henry Norman".
 Smiley wrestled in Japanese shoot-style group the Universal Wrestling Federation in 1988 and 1989.
-In 1990 Smiley competed at the World Championship Wrestling Starrcade 1990 event teaming with Chris Adams against the team of Konnan and Rey Misterio, Sr.
+In 1990 Smiley competed at the World Championship Wrestling Starrcade '90: Collision Course pay-per-view, teaming with Chris Adams against Konnan and Rey Misterio.

-Consejo Mundial de Lucha Libre (1991–1995)
+Consejo Mundial de Lucha Libre (1991–1997)

 In 1991, he began wrestling for Consejo Mundial de Lucha Libre in Mexico as "Black Magic", winning the CMLL World Heavyweight Championship and holding it until losing to Brazo de Plata in 1993.